open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][15]][15]

 As it now stands, the dashboard isn't exactly very pleasing to the eye.
 The two rows have got the same widths, but the background color of the components they contain span *different* widths.
 In addition, the paddings for "Dashboard title" and "Label 1" look very different.
 In this case particular, we could overcome these obstacles by using the same component in both instances.
 But when you're going to build dashboards out in the wild, you're very likely going to need different components with different properties to align nicely.
-So let's take a look at the details on how to make it all visually pleasing. ***For the remainder of this section, we will only show the changes we've made in stand-alone code snippets, and then show the whole thing in a complete snippet at the end.***
+So let's take a look at the details on how to make it all visually pleasing.

 The first thing we'll do is adding `p-1` in `className ="text-info bg-primary p-1"` for the `dcc.Markdown` component and `p-2` in `className = "bg-warning p-2"` for the `dbc.Label` component.
-This way we'll get approximately the same space around the texts `Dashboard title` and `Label 1`.
+This way we'll get approximately the same spacing around the texts `Dashboard title` and `Label 1`.
 The differnet font *sizes* still provide different emphasis to the content.

 ### 12.3.5 Code output 2.1 (snippet below)